 With 1.3 billion users and 300 hours of video uploaded every minute, YouTube can be quite a daunting place to post your content.
 Having a way to utilise the YouTube algorithm can make all the difference when it comes to getting your video in front of the right people.

-YouTube SEO – Finding the Right Keywords
+YouTube SEO – finding the right keywords

-Of course, these keywords and phrases should also be used in your title, description and tags but including them in the video itself can be a helpful trick to boost your video’s rank in search results.
+Of course, these keywords and phrases should also be used in your title, description and tags but including them in the video can be a helpful trick to boost your video’s rank in search results.

-The optimal video lengths for social media sites like Twitter, Instagram and Facebook range from between 30 seconds to 2 minutes.
+The optimal video lengths for social media sites like Twitter, Instagram and Facebook ranges between 30 seconds to 2 minutes.
 On YouTube it is slightly different.
 Since 2012, YouTube has focused on audience retention and it is becoming more and more important in deciding how videos rank in search results.

 All of the tips I have talked about above can be used together in ‘The Sequel Technique’, coined by Brian Dean from BackLinkO.
 The sequel technique is a method of gaining views by targeting a popular video in your niche, creating a better version (or ‘sequel’ video) and then using the methods above to have your sequel rank highly among the chosen video’s suggestions.